haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 <br /><br />
 Let's discuss today on what Deserialization is and how to identify it, as it can sometimes lead to Remote Code Execution (RCE), Privilege Escalation and additional vulnerabilities with severe impacts on the entire application.
 <br /><br />
-This time, I was digging deep inside the Internet and discovered a cool Deseralization challenge from '<a href="https://ctftime.org/event/119">Plaid CTF 2014</a>' that called 'the kPOP challenge' that will simplify our learning process on this vulnerability in this blogpost.
+This time, I was digging deep inside the Internet and discovered a cool Deseralization challenge from '<a href="https://ctftime.org/event/119">Plaid CTF 2014</a>' which called 'the kPOP challenge' that will simplify our learning process on this vulnerability in this blog post.
 <br /><br />
 The CTF source code files can be downloaded directly from <a href="https://github.com/pwning/plaidctf2014/tree/master/web/kPOP">plaidctf2014 </a> Github repo.